Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Introduction

+A distance oracle is a data structure that can answer queries for the (approximate) distance between a pair of nodes.
+The fully dynamic distance oracle of Abraham, Chechik, and Talwar~\cite{AbrahamCT14} for unweighted, undirected graphs has expected amortized update time $ \tilde O (\sqrt{m} n^{1/k}) $, query time $ O (k^2 \rho^2) $, and stretch $ 2^{O (k \rho)} $, where the parameter $ k \geq 2 $ is integer and $ \rho = 1 + \lceil \tfrac{\log n^{1 - 1/k}}{\log(m / n^{1 - 1/k})} \rceil $.
+To the best of our knowledge, the recent decremental distance oracle of Chechik~\cite{Chechik18} can be used to extend this result to weighted graphs and to improve the stretch and the query time, while leaving the update time essentially unchanged.

 For dynamic spanner algorithms, the main goal is to maintain, for any given integer $ k \geq 2 $, a spanner of stretch $ 2k - 1 $ with $ \tilde O (n^{1 + 1/k}) $ edges.
-Spanners of stretch $ 2k - 1 $ and size $ O (n^{1 + 1/k}) $ exist for every graph~\cite{Awerbuch85}, and this trade-off is presumably tight under Erd\H{o}s's girth conjecture.
+Spanners of stretch $ 2k - 1 $ and size $ O (n^{1 + 1/k}) $ exist for every undirected graph~\cite{Awerbuch85}, and this trade-off is presumably tight under Erd\H{o}s's girth conjecture.
 The dynamic spanner problem has been introduced by Ausiello et al.~\cite{AusielloFI06}.
-They showed how to maintain a $3$- or $5$-spanner with amortized update time $ O(\Delta) $, where $ \Delta $ is the maximum degree of the graph.
+They showed how to maintain a $3$- or $5$-spanner with amortized update time $ O(\Delta) $, where $ \Delta \leq n $ is the maximum degree of the graph.
 Using techniques from the streaming literature, Elkin~\cite{Elkin11} provided an algorithm for maintaining a $ (2k - 1) $-spanner with $ \tilde O (m n^{-1/k}) $ expected update time.
 Faster update times were achieved by Baswana et al.~\cite{BaswanaKS12}: their algorithms maintain $ (2k - 1) $-spanners either with expected amortized update time $ O(1)^k $ or with expected amortized update time $ O (k^2 \log^2 n) $.
-Recently, Bodwin and Krinninger~\cite{BodwinK16} complemented these results by giving algorithms with worst-case update times that are correct with high probability, namely update time $ O(n^{3/4}) $ for maintaining a $3$-spanner and update time $ O(n^{5/9}) $ for maintaining a $5$-spanner.
-All of these algorithms exhibit the stretch/space trade-off mentioned above, up to polylogarithmic factors in the size of the spanner.
-All randomized dynamic spanner algorithms mentioned above need to assume an oblivious adversary whose chosen sequence of updates is independent of the random choices of the algorithm.
+Later, Bodwin and Krinninger~\cite{BodwinK16} initiated the study of dynamic spanners with worst-case update times, and recently, Bernstein, Forster, and Henzinger~\cite{BernsteinFH19} presented a deamortization approach to maintain $ (2k - 1) $-spanners with high-probability worst-case update time $ O(1)^k \log^3 n $.
+All of these algorithms exhibit the stretch/space trade-off mentioned above in unweighted graphs, up to polylogarithmic factors in the size of the spanner.